CloudSnorkel/cdk-github-runners/SETUP_GITHUB.md

 3. Setup webhook under the webhook section
     1. For Webhook URL use the value of `github.webhook.url` from `status.json`
     2. Open the URL in `github.webhook.secretUrl` from `status.json`, retrieve the secret value, and use it for webhook secret
-4. In the repository permissions section enable:
+4. In the permissions section enable:
-    1. Actions: Read and write
+   1. Repository    -> Actions: Read and write
-    2. Administration: Read and write
+   2. Repository    -> Administration: Read and write
-    3. Deployments: Read-only
+   3. Repository    -> Deployments: Read-only
+   4. Repository    -> Administration: Read and write (only for repository level runners)
+   5. Organization  -> Self-hosted runners: Read and write (only for organization level runners)
 5. In the event subscription section enable:
     1. Workflow job
 6. Under "Where can this GitHub App be installed?" select "Only on this account"